 Receptionist of the Year consists of various stages where you will pit your skills against other Receptionists from all over Switzerland.
-The winner of this will go on to represent the AICR Switzerland at international level in Zurich in February 2018 and will also receive a further development course.
+The winner of this will go on to represent the AICR Switzerland at international level in Warsaw from the 12th to 16th February 2020 and will also receive a further development course.
 The whole process runs from October to January and is as per the below stages:

 A standard application form to be completed from each Country to include Signature of the Front Office Manager (who must be an existing, fully paid AICR Member) and signature of the General Manager – to ensure authorisation and support.

 As the time of the Selection Interview, must be a Receptionist (not Chef de Brigade etc) and available to participate in the full weekend of the competition, also the following year if the over all Winner, including judging.

 One page brief CV/personal profile of the Candidate to be forwarded with the application form in advance, to the International Committee Competition Organiser.

 Minimum Panel of 5 Judges and International President as Chairperson.

 1 Judge to be an International President (alphabetical order per year)

 1 Judge to be from academia/training company.

 (first choice to be invited is a lecturer from International College of Hotel Management, Adelaide).